 Fort Lewis College is an Equal Opportunity/Affirmative Action employer committed to diversity in its people and its programs.
 Persons from under-represented groups are encouraged to apply.

-Durango is located on the Colorado Plateau in a mountain valley, nearly surrounded by soaring peaks, some reaching more than 14000 feet, and opening to the desert of the Southwest.
-Numerous possibilities for outdoor activities are readily available.
-The town of Durango has a population of about 13,000 with about 50,000 living in La Plata County.
-The town has numerous art galleries, a cultural center, repertory and melodrama theater companies, and a wide array of other cultural and recreational activities.
+Durango is nestled into a mountain valley on the Colorado Plateau, between the 14,000-foot peaks of the Weminuche Wilderness the desert of the Southwest.
+The town is known for its thriving outdoor culture and endless recreational opportunities--including trail running, mountain biking, rafting, and skiing.
+Roughly 13,000 call the town of Durango home, with about 50,000 people living in La Plata County.
+Downtown is full of art galleries, a cultural center, home to theater companies, and boasts a bustling nightlife.
 Purgatory Ski Resort, Mesa Verde National Park, and the Durango-Silverton Narrow Gauge Railroad are popular tourist attractions.